 - Any application submitted by a manufacturer for a modified risk tobacco product

-The Committee may provide recommendations to the Secretary regarding any regulations to be promulgated under the act and may review any applications for new tobacco products or petitions for exemption under Section 906(e) of the Family Smoking Prevention and Tobacco Control Act.
-The Committee may consider and provide recommendations on any other matter as provided in the Family Smoking Prevention and Tobacco Control Act.
+The committee may provide recommendations to the commissioner regarding any regulations to be promulgated under the act and may review any applications for new tobacco products or petitions for exemption under Section 906(e) of the Family Smoking Prevention and Tobacco Control Act.
+The committee may consider and provide recommendations on any other matter as provided in the Family Smoking Prevention and Tobacco Control Act.

-The Committee shall consist of 12 members including the Chair.
-Members and the Chair are selected by the Commissioner or designee from among individuals knowledgeable in the fields of medicine, medical ethics, science, or technology involving the manufacture, evaluation, or use of tobacco products.
-Members will be invited to serve for overlapping terms of up to fours years.
-Almost all non-Federal members of this committee serve as Special Government Employees.
-The Committee shall include nine technically qualified voting members, selected by the Commissioner or designee.
+The committee shall consist of 12 members including the chair.
+Members and the chair are selected by the commissioner or designee from among individuals knowledgeable in the fields of medicine, medical ethics, science, or technology involving the manufacture, evaluation, or use of tobacco products.
+Members will be invited to serve for overlapping terms of up to four years.
+Almost all non-federal members of this committee serve as special government employees.
+The committee shall include nine technically qualified voting members, selected by the commissioner or designee.
 The nine voting members shall be physicians, dentists, scientists, or health care professionals practicing in the area of oncology, pulmonology, cardiology, toxicology, pharmacology, addiction, or any other relevant specialty.
-One member shall be an officer or employee of a state or local government or of the Federal Government.
+One member shall be an officer or employee of a state or local government or of the federal government.
 The final voting member shall be a representative of the general public.
-In addition to the voting members, the Committee shall include 3 non-voting members who are identified with industry interests.
+In addition to the voting members, the committee shall include three non-voting members who are identified with industry interests.
 These members shall include one representative of the tobacco manufacturing industry, one representative of the interests of tobacco growers, and one representative of the interests of the small business tobacco manufacturing industry.
 This final position can be filled on a rotating, sequential basis by representatives of different small business tobacco manufacturers based on areas of expertise relevant to the topics being considered by the committee.

 Food and Drug Administration